 Arctic foxes are incredible animals that can survive extreme cold temperatures.
-Arctic foxes are also one of the popular animals among travellers.
+Arctic foxes are also one of the popular animals among Arctic travellers.
 These foxes gain instant popularity due to their playful nature.
 What makes these small animals so remarkable?
-Here are 12 interesting facts about arctic foxes.
+Here are some fun facts about Arctic foxes.

 Consistent body temperature is maintained by these foxes because of their very thick fur.
 In addition, their rounded ears, short legs and muzzle all reduce the surface area for heat loss.
 Their feet are also covered in fur!